sylvaingi/meteor-smartfile/README.md

     return options.path === "uploads";
 };

-// Callbacks for upload success or failure, result contains statusCode returned by SmartFile API and path corresponding to the upload
+// Callbacks for upload success or failure
-SmartFile.onUpload = function (result, options) {
+// result contains statusCode returned by SmartFile API and path corresponding to the upload SmartFile.onUpload = function (result, options) {
     console.log("File uploaded to " + result.path);
 };